w3c/webpayments-ig/README.md

 for greater uptake and wider use of Web Payments through the identification of standardization needs to increase interoperability between the different stakeholders and the different payment methods.

+# Repository Layout

+The purpose of the directories in this repository are explained below:

+* latest - this is where the bleeding edge (aka latest) Editor's drafts are kept.
+* ED - The latest time-stamped Editor's drafts are placed here.
+* WD - The latest time-stamped Working Drafts are placed here.